 The absolute first place to start when considering channel discounts is to survey the SPECIFIC market that you are entering.
 As illustrated in the diagram below, there are myriad combinations of market and channel.
 So by this I mean look at similar products being sold through the EXACT profile of channel partners you are considering selling through.
 For example for consumer software, retail gross margins of 15-18% are common, whereas for a specific VAR segments the normal discount structure may be in the 25-40% range.
 If your discounts fall too far below the market norm, your program will likely fail.
-If discounts are set much higher than the market norm (without good reason) your company will be leaving considerable profits on the table.
-It is very important to do upfront research on actual conditions in your market segment and target channel partners–don’t just “assume”!
+If discounts are set much higher than the market norm (without good reason) your company will be “giving money away” and leaving considerable profits on the table.
+It is very important to do upfront research on actual conditions in your market segment and target channel partners–don’t just “assume” discount structures are the same as some other market segment you’ve been in previously!

 Product and Pricing Strategy (Street Price)